aj-m/chandere/HACKING.md

 ### Adding Support for a Website

+Posts are represented as Python dictionaries and can contain arbitrary fields.
+However, action modules expect fields to have specific names and formats.
+Keep in mind that these fields do not necessarily have to be present, but these are what the field names should be:

+* *id*: The unique, numeric identifier for the post.
+* *time_posted*: A UNIX timestamp for when the post was created.
+* *name*: The display name of the user who created the post.
+* *title*: The title of the post.
+* *comment*: The body of the post.
+* *filename*: The attached file's filename, excluding the extension.
+* *ext*: The extension of the attached file, e.g. "png"

 Aside from `PARSER` as mentioned above, the following functions are expected to be exposed: